Copenhagen - Malmö - Gothenburg

 -

-There are no seat reservations, this is a turn-up-and-go train service, you sit where you like.
-They can get busy at commuter times, but there's not usually a problem finding a seat at other times of day.
+Trains can get busy at commuter times, but there's not usually a problem finding a seat at other times of day.

 -

-There's no catering on Öresund trains, so bring your own food & drink.
+There's no catering on Öresund trains so bring your own food & drink.

 -